AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/install-sdks.md

 >[!NOTE]
 >
->The Luma project was built with Xcode v12.5 on a M1 chipset and run on the iOS simulator.
-If you are using a different setup, you might have to change your build settings to reflect your architecture.
+>The Luma project was built with Xcode v12.5 on a M1 chipset and runs on the iOS simulator.
+If you are using a different setup, you may need to change your build settings to reflect your architecture.
 >
 >If your build was not successful, try reverting the **Build Active Architecture** > **Debug** setting back to **Yes**.
 >